 For women experiencing low sex drive as a result of menopause, hormone replacement therapy may help ease the transition.
 When menopause slows the production of estrogen in the body, hormone replacement therapy works by re-introducing estrogen through a pill, cream, patch, or spray.
 Hormone therapy can improve mood and help return a woman’s sexual desire and sexual response back to normal levels.

-There are downsides to systemic estrogen replacement therapy if you have certain types of breast or endometrial cancers, which are known to respond to estrogen.
+There are downsides to systemic estrogen therapy if you have certain types of endometrial or breast cancers, which are known to respond to estrogen.
 In these cases, your doctor may advise smaller doses of estrogen delivered directly to the vagina via vaginal creams, tablets, or rings.
 These can stimulate blood flow to the genitals and aid the vagina in producing natural lubricants, which can help make sex more enjoyable and comfortable.

 If you are experiencing symptoms of a decreased libido and desire after menopause (or perimenopause), or have questions about it, please see your doctor.
 There are things that you can do to treat these very normal symptoms.